txt/se16/review/review9.md

 ## Theory
 1. Why we should not build dialogs directly from the data?
-2. When and for what purposes should you use
+2. When and for what purposes should you use visual notations?